alethiophile/openakun/README.rst

 7. Initialize the database: ``openakun_initdb``
 8. Run the development server: ``openakun_server``
 9. Run the Celery worker: ``celery -A openakun.tasks worker --loglevel=INFO -B``

+Using Docker for development:

+openakun now includes Docker config for development.
+To run using Docker:

+1. Build the image: ``docker compose -f docker_compose.dev.yml build``
+2. Ensure that your ``openakun.cfg`` file in the dev directory refers to the proper hosts.
+The Postgres URL should be ``postgresql://postgres:password@postgres/postgres``.
+The Redis URL should be ``redis://redis``.
+3. Run the image: ``docker compose -f docker_compose.dev.yml up``

+This exposes the app on port 4430.
+Currently the Docker configuration is only suitable for development.